 What happens when you practice gratitude?

-Many times you feel in difficult to be grateful and grateful especially when you experience bad situations.
-Think of gratitude like a way to get out of these negative moments.
+Many times you feel in difficult to be thankful and grateful especially when you experience bad situations.
+Think of gratitude as a way to get out of these negative moments.

 Gratitude is a powerful Law of Attraction exercise.
 It raises your vibration and brings you into harmony with the energy of the Universe.
 Gratitude can immediately transform all areas of your life.

-When you feel a lake of expectations and full of worry.
-You may not think to be thankful.
-But here where you can calm yourself to trust the universe that things will be alright and all is well.
+When you feel a lake of expectations and full of worry, you may not think to be thankful.
+But here where you can calm yourself to trust the universe, and that everything will be alright and all is well.

 Wonder inspires appreciation, appreciation grows gratitude, and the feeling of gratitude can endlessly fuel your creativity, positivity, and love in life.
 When you’re grateful, everything is thrilling, alive, and a gift.

 There is a key step in the Law of Attraction that people often forget to use.
-They get to concentrate on making lists and visualization that they forget one of the most important and easiest parts of the Law of Attraction.
+They get to concentrate on making lists and visualization.
+They forget one of the most important and easiest parts of the Law of Attraction.
 Even when they do remember it, they don’t use it correctly.
 This important step is gratitude.